 Cloud Platform Overview

-The TestRelic cloud platform is the web application that centralizes all your test analytics, AI-driven insights, monitoring dashboards, and third-party integrations in one place.
+The TestRelic cloud platform is the web application that centralizes test analytics, AI-driven insights, monitoring dashboards, and third-party integrations — for Playwright browser tests and Appium mobile tests.

 Platform pillars